Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

 Then to the ``primal'' linear programming extremal problem

 the corresponding dual linear programming problem is

 Moreover, there is no duality gap between the two problems. \end{theorem}

 The main aim of the paper is to generalize this to not necessarily compact or discrete, but only locally compact Abelian groups.
-A problem here is that it is far from obvious, which function spaces or measures (and, in fact, not only measures) should be considered in the formulation.
-Therefore, we postpone the formulation of our main result to Section \ref{sec:main}, Theorem \ref{thm:main}.
+The space, nowadays called \textbf{Wiener algebra}, in which we shall formulate the problem is of \emph{amalgam} type and was first considered by Wiener in \cite{Wiener2} for the special case of $G=\mathbb{R}$.
+For the extension to general locally compact Abelian groups we refer, e.g., to the works Phuong-C\'ac in \cite{Cac}, Argabright and Gil de Lamadrid \cite{AG-apm}, Holland \cite{Holland1975, Holland75b}, Stewart \cite{Stewart1979}, Feichtinger \cite{Feichtinger1977, Feichtinger1983}, Fournier, Stewart \cite{FournierStewart1985}, Bertrandias, Dupuis \cite{BD}.
+More relevant bibliographical references will be given in Section~\ref{sec:lcaback} below, where we collect the necessary technicalities.
+The formulation of our main result will be postponed to Section \ref{sec:main}, Theorem \ref{thm:mainmain}.

-As said, in \cite{UFO} we could not extend our argument to non-compact groups, and in earlier works \cite{MatolcsiRuzsa}, \cite{R-Austral} discreteness was heavily exploited.
-However, we should admit here that, on the other hand, both the methods of \cite{R-Austral} and \cite{UFO}---adapting those of \cite{AB}---were capable of handling two-sided sign restriction conditions, a notable example being the so-called Turán problem, a predecessor of Delsarte's problem actually introduced by Siegel \cite{Siegel}.
+As said, in \cite{UFO} we could not extend our argument to non-compact groups, and in earlier works by Matolcsi, Ruzsa \cite{MatolcsiRuzsa}, and by R\'ev\'esz \cite{R-Austral} discreteness was heavily exploited.
+However, we should admit here that, on the other hand, both the methods of the paper~\cite{R-Austral} by R\'ev\'esz and those of \cite{UFO}---adapting the techniques of Arestov, Babenko \cite{AB}---were capable of handling two-sided sign restriction conditions, a notable example being the so-called \textbf{Turán problem}, a predecessor of Delsarte's problem actually introduced by Siegel in \cite{Siegel}.
 Our current method does not seem to provide an access to extremal problems having two-sided sign restrictions in general LCA groups, but otherwise overcomes all topological restrictions, and is absolutely general regarding the goal functional and the normalizing functional as well.
 What can be said in the case of discrete groups and two-sided sign conditions is described in Section \ref{sec:discrete}.